 Figure 46.
-LM43601-Q1 Schematic with All Features
+LM46001 Schematic with All Features

-The external components must be chosen for the application, but also the stability criteria of the device control loop.
-The LM43601-Q1 is optimized to work within a range of external components.
-The inductance and capacitance of the LC output filter must considered in conjunction, creating a double pole, responsible for the corner frequency of the converter.
+The external components have to fulfill the needs of the application, but also the stability criteria of the device control loop.
+The LM46001 is optimized to work within a range of external components.
+The LC-output-filter inductance and capacitance must be considered in conjunction, creating a double pole, responsible for the corner frequency of the converter.
 Table 2 can be used to simplify the output filter component selection.